TedLeRoy/ubuntu-update.sh/README.md

 # ubuntu-update.sh

-A super simple bash script to update your Ubuntu system.
+A bash script to update your Ubuntu system.

 Set the file to executable then run it with sudo as outlined below to update your Ubuntu system.

-### Prerequisites
+## Prerequisites

 You must have sudo permissions to run this script.